Fraud Prevention

 • A debt collector calls about debts you don’t believe you owe.

-• Impostor Scams: Scammers may create fake personas to get you to believe that their story is legitimate.
+• Impostor scams occur when scammers create fake personas to get you to believe that their story is legitimate.
 Warning signs include:

 • You receive a call or email alleging you’ve won a prize or that something is terribly wrong – taxes are unpaid, your government benefits will be lost, a family member is in trouble, or your computer has been compromised.